afni/afni_doc/statistics/anova.rst

 .. contents:: :local:

-*These are notes by B. Douglas Ward, written in the Good Ol' Days.*
+*These are notes by B. Douglas Ward, written in the Good Ol' Days, and subsequently updated by Gang Chen.*

 Abstract
 ===========